kubo/ruby-oci8/docs/ldap-auth-and-function-interposition.md

 Don't connect to PostgreSQL using LDAP because `libpq.so` tries to use LDAP functions in `libldap_r.so` but faultily uses functions in `libclntsh.so`.

-Note for macOS: This fixes all function interpositions issues if the LDAP library in a two-level namespace.
+Note for macOS: This fixes all function interposition issues if the LDAP library in a two-level namespace.

 Solution 2
 ----------

-If LDAP is used to connect to both Oracle and PostgreSQL and the platform is Linux or macOS, use the latest code in [github][], which will be included in the next ruby-oci8 release, and use the following code.
+If LDAP is used to connect to both Oracle and PostgreSQL and the platform is Linux or macOS, use ruby-oci8 2.2.4 or later and use the following code.

     require 'pg'
     require 'oci8' # This must be after "require 'pg'".